 We learned several things from the responses to the questions we asked.
 First there was a pressing importance on learning as much as we can about the project.
 Not only should we find out information about HVAC and the energy consumption at the MagLab, but also about working on a project.
 He made it clear during the meeting that he wants the senior design team to learn how to be good engineers more than anything else; and learn how to act like a company working along with Trane.
 He is anticipating that this team can become professional engineers working in a real-world environment to become more prepared for full-time careers.
 That is not to say that we should neglect the notion of producing a product.
 The best way to learn is to produce something that Trane can examine and then present to our stakeholders.
 He also needs our team to learn as much about how FSU maintains their utilities and the HVAC systems as we can.
 Therefore, he pointed us to Jim Stephens and John Kynoch.

-Cameron made it clear that this project is to reduce the carbon emissions at the MagLab.
+Cameron made it clear that this project is to reduce the carbon emissions at the Innovation Park.
 Our work must be focused on that goal.
 He told us that we need to clearly define our scope so that we do not get bogged down by working on too large of a project.
 If we extend the scope too far, we will not have the resources to complete the whole project.
 The final goal for the project is to produce something that Cameron could present to Trane and FSU.

 1.3 Functional Decomposition